Cirkit Designer Logo

 // KY-037 Sound Sensor Example Code

-// This code reads both analog and digital outputs from the KY-037 sound sensor
+// This code reads the analog and digital outputs of the KY-037 sound sensor

 // and prints the values to the Serial Monitor.